rbalicki2/website/content/docs/going-deeper/streaming.md

 weight = 103
 +++

-All of the previous guides used protocols that where requests and responses were comprised by a single message frame.
-In other words, the entire request and response data had to be buffered before parsing the value, in turn forcing the application to wait for all the data to be received before starting to processing the request.
+All of the previous guides used protocols where requests and responses were comprised by a single message frame.
+In other words, the entire request and response data had to be buffered before parsing the value, in turn forcing the application to wait for all the data to be received before starting to process the request.

 Sometimes it is possible to begin processing the request before all data has been received.
 For example, in HTTP, the application can start processing a